-I The second secon The intention of this section is to assess students across the breadth of the syllabus.
+The intention of this section is to assess students across the breadth of the syllabus.
 However, it should not be assumed that the separate topics are given equal emphasis.
-Section B This section consists of a small number of compulsory extended- response questions based on the whole syllabus.
+Section B This section consists of a small number of compulsory extended-response questions based on the whole syllabus.
 It is worth approximately 55 marks.
 Individual questions may require knowledge of more than one topic.
 The intention of this section is to assess students across the breadth of the syllabus in depth.
-The range of syllabus topics tested in this section may be narrower than that tested in section A. Paper 3 (1 hour) 55 marks (20%) This paper consists of two compulsory extended-response problem- solving questions.
+The range of syllabus topics tested in this section may be narrower than that tested in section A. Paper 3 (1 hour) 55 marks This paper consists of two compulsory extended-response problem-solving questions.
 A GDC is required for this paper, but not every question part will necessarily require its use.
 Syllabus coverage Where possible, the first part of each question will be on syllabus content leading to the problem-solving context.
 Therefore, knowledge of all syllabus topics is required for this paper.
-Internal Assessment 20% The internal assessment requirements at SL and at HL is an (20%) This component is individual exploration.
-10-15 hours teaching time internally assessed by the teacher and externally moderated by the IB at the end of the course.
+(20%) Internal Assessment This component is internally assessed by the 20% The internal assessment requirements at SL and at HL is an individual exploration.
+10-15 hours teaching time (20%) teacher and externally moderated by the IB at the end of the course.